 In May 2014, the Financial Accounting Standards Board ("FASB") and the International Accounting Standards Board (IASB) issued, ASU Revenue from Contracts with Customers 2014-09 (Topic 606).
 The guidance substantially converges final standards on revenue recognition between the FASB and IASB providing a framework on addressing revenue recognition issues and, upon its effective date, replaces almost all existing revenue recognition guidance, including industry-specific guidance, in current U.S. generally accepted accounting principles.
 The ASU is effective for annual reporting periods beginning after December 15, 2017.
-We are currently evaluating the impact, if any, the adoption of ASU 2014-09 may have on our current practices.
+We are currently evaluating the impact the adoption of ASU 2014-09 may have on our current practices.

 In July 2014, the FASB issued ASU 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share Based Payments When the Terms of an Award Provide that a Performance Target Could be Achieved after the Requisite Service Period.
 To account for such awards, a reporting entity should apply existing guidance in FASB Accounting Standards Codification Topic 718, Compensation - Stock Compensation, as it relates to awards with performance conditions that affect vesting.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
-As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
 We adopted ASU 2014-12 effective April 1, 2016 and conclude that there is no material impact on our current practices.

 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
 The new standard explicitly requires the assessment at interim and annual periods, and provides management with its own disclosure guidance.
-This ASU is effective for annual reporting periods and interim periods, within those annual periods ending after December 15, 2016.
+This ASU is effective for annual reporting periods ending after December 15, 2016 and interim periods within annual periods beginning after December 15, 2016.
 We are currently evaluating the impact, if any, the adoption of ASU 2014-15 may have on our current practices.